mnowotnik/noteflow.nvim/README.md

 Before jumping in to install and configure, you can test drive this plugin using preconfigured minimal setup.
-All you have to do is clone this repo and run `make example` !
+All you have to do is clone this repo and run `make demo` !
 You need to have requirements installed, though.

 ```bash
 git clone https://github.com/mnowotnik/noteflow.nvim.git